arkadii-teteniuk/jetbrains-textarea/README.md

 # jetbrains-textarea

 The `jetbrains-textarea` utility allows you to find text in a textarea and highlight it.
-This can be useful for various assessment or testing tasks.

 ## Installation